 This 30-credit module considers various aspects of teachers' wider professional roles as well as social, cultural and legal aspects of schooling.
-Most of the teaching takes place in cross-subject seminar groups and is assessed through written assignments and presentations, some of which are collaborative.
+Most of the teaching takes place in cross-subject seminar groups and is assessed through written assignments and presentations.
 Some subject work also contributes to this module.

-Your practical teaching will be assessed by University tutors and school-based mentors/coordinators and moderated by external examiners.
+Your practical teaching will be assessed by university tutors and school-based colleagues and moderated by external examiners.
 All elements of your work across the year will be taken into account and there are no written exams.

 How to apply

 Applications are closed for 2023 entry.
 Applications for 2024 will open early October.

 Once you have submitted your application it is sent to us.
 Suitable candidates will be invited to interview at the university.
 Successful applicants will be offered a place on the course.
 When the offer has been accepted, access to a pre-course website will help prepare for the start of the course.

 Whilst our beginning teachers are only with us for a relatively short period of time, we form strong relationships and it is a delight to get to know them as individuals.
 Everyone brings something unique to the course and each person’s journey through the course is different...
 There is nothing more professionally rewarding than seeing our students’ professional growth and development over the course of the year and beyond

 I honestly never expected to receive the amount of support we did.
 Both my school mentor and my university tutor were very knowledgeable and professional, but at the same time very caring.
 As a single mum to two very little boys, sometimes things would not go as planned, but I always felt I could count on them to help me get back on track with my course work and teaching practice.
 The support we were given was highly tailored to our needs as well.